COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

     * Begin to establish a common body of knowledge in the city about what data is.
     * Uncover some of the challenges mentioned above.
 + The Technical Guidelines are ready, but we are awaiting feedback and changes.
 + We are beginning to engage much more with the community of civic hackers and other people interested in the space.
-In addition, the City of San Diego participated in the National Day of Civic Hacking by hosting three events over the weekend.
+In addition, the City participated in the National Day of Civic Hacking by hosting three events over the weekend.

 ## Next Steps.